-- 1. Have a bachelor's degree in Theology/Religion from an accredited university with a minimum CGPA of 3.00 on a 4-point scale or its equivalent grade of 60%.
+- 1. Have a bachelor's degree in Theology/Religion from an accredited University with a minimum CGPA of 3.00 on a 4-point scale or its equivalent grade of 60%.
 Applicants with a CGPA of 2.5 to 2.99 or 55% to 59% may be accepted on probation. - 2.
-Have a minimum of 4-full years of experience in Pastoral/Christian ministry or related profession. - 3.
-Two recommendations are required to be completed online: One from the local Church Board and one from your previous university or from the employing organization if employed.
+Have a minimum of 2-full years of experience in Pastoral/Christian ministry or related profession. - 3.
+Have two recommendations completed online: One from the local Church Board and one from the previous University or from the employing organization if employed.
 The applicant should seek the consent of the referee before submitting their details. - 4.
 Demonstrate proficiency in English